 Practicing IP law above the house of blues®

 Suzette Toledano of Toledano Entertainment and Arts Law thrives on puzzling out legally interesting challenges.
 Her “rock” and “roll” legal practice has evolved from protecting and licensing copyrights and trademarks in the music and entertainment business to creatively branding, protecting and licensing intellectual property in the cannabis business, an avant-garde combination that suits her spirited personality.
-Together with her family, she developed the real estate where the prototype House of Blues is located resulting in the creation of a Vieux Carre Entertainment District and positively impacting the land use of the Upper Decatur quadrant of the French Quarter. above which she lives and works in the New Orleans French Quarter.
+Together with her family, she developed the real estate where the prototype House of Blues is located, resulting in the creation of a Vieux Carre Entertainment District and positively impacting the land use of the Upper Decatur quadrant of the French Quarter. above which she lives and works in the New Orleans French Quarter.

 Representative clients include: The National World War II Museum, the Louisiana Children's Museum, the reigning Miss America, whose social impact initiative is to educate Americans to use prescription drugs responsibly, "The Pharmacist," Dan Schneider, whose 4-part series premiered on Netflix in February 2020, Digital Artist and Electromineralist, Android Jones, and various record labels, music publishers, concert promoters, recording artists, songwriters, producers, visual artists, photographers, authors, screenwriters and filmmakers, with Oscar and Grammy nominees/winners among them.